 17 Behind-the-Scenes Secrets of Funeral Directors

-Practitioners of the “dismal trade”—whether known as funeral directors, morticians, or undertakers—likely have a more challenging day at the office than most people.
-Despite the fact that everyone will almost certainly need their services at some point in their lives, the specifics of their job duties often remain shrouded in mystery.
-We talked to several funeral directors to learn some little-known facts about the profession, from what happens behind the doors of the embalming room to the real reason you might want to think twice about that “protective” casket.
+Despite the fact that almost everyone will need the services of the "dismal trade" at some point in their lives, the specific job duties of funeral directors often remain shrouded in mystery.
+Mental Floss talked to several to learn some little-known facts about the profession, from what happens behind the doors of the embalming room to the real reason you might want to think twice about that “protective” casket.

 1. THEY DRIVE MINIVANS.

-“The reason you don't see the dead being picked up in your daily life is because we're stealth like that,” Jeff Jorgenson of Elemental Cremation & Burial in Seattle told mental_floss.
+“The reason you don't see the dead being picked up in your daily life is because we're stealth like that,” Jeff Jorgenson of Elemental Cremation & Burial in Seattle tells Mental Floss.
 “We are soccer moms and we are legion!
 Actually, we just use soccer-mom vehicles: Minivans are the transportation of the dead.
 We rarely drive hearses—those are ceremonial vehicles only.”

 2. THAT SWEET LOOK ON THE DECEASED’S FACE TOOK SOME WORK.